-Japanese Yen: USD/JPY (JPY=X) Support At 105.00
+Japanese Yen: USD/JPY (JPY=X) Support at 105.00

 Candlesticks

-During the past 10 bars, there have been 7 white candles and 3 black candles for a net of 4 white candles.
-During the past 50 bars, there have been 21 white candles and 28 black candles for a net of 7 black candles.
+During the past 10 bars, there have been 5 white candles and 5 black candles.
+During the past 50 bars, there have been 21 white candles and 29 black candles for a net of 8 black candles.

-A long lower shadow occurred.
-This is typically a bullish signal (particularly when it occurs near a low price level, at a support level, or when the security is oversold).

 A spinning top occurred (a spinning top is a candle with a small real body).
 Spinning tops identify a session in which there is little price action (as defined by the difference between the open and the close).
 During a rally or near new highs, a spinning top can be a sign that prices are losing momentum and the bulls may be in trouble.